hb432/Skrrripted/README.md

 **Before proceeding, ensure you have the RLBotGUI installed, downloadable from [https://rlbot.org/](https://rlbot.org)**

-Clone or download this repository, and copy its root folder to `AppData/Local/RLBotGUI/MyBots`. *Eventually, this bot should be directly available via the bot pack, but for now this is the recommneded method.*
+Clone or download this repository, and copy its root folder to `AppData/Local/RLBotGUI/MyBots`.

 # Getting Started